h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 - Use Google sheets to catalog what happened in the conversation.
 ```

-4. Configure webhook URL for external tool access -- this is agnostic to the tools you're using.
+4. Configure the webhook URL for external tool access -- this is agnostic to the tools you're using.
 Many automation tools will have a webhook system which you can use to trigger your agent.

-5. Select GPT-4 or another model of similar quality (I like Claude 3.5 Sonnet v2).
+5. Select a frontier-quality LLM.
+I prefer Claude 3.5 Sonnet v2, but ChatGPT-4-turbo or Google Gemini are also great).

 ### Vector Database Configuration
-1. Prepare knowledge base documents.
+1. Prepare your knowledge base documents.
 Gather all your key resources like your website content, FAQs, and documentation - basically anything you want your agent to know about.

-2. Process documents into embeddings.
+2. Process your documents into embeddings.
 Transform your documents into a special format that helps your agent understand and work with them efficiently.

-3. Store in vector database (e.g., Pinecone).
+3. Store the embeddings in a vector database (e.g., Pinecone).
 Think of this as your agent's organized library of information.

-4. Configure query endpoint.
-Set up the connection point where your agent can quickly search through all that knowledge.
+4. Configure the query endpoint.
+Set up the connection point where your agent can quickly search through your knowledgebase.

 5. Test retrieval with sample queries.
 Run some practice searches to make sure your agent can find what it needs.